Pilot Grants that Take Flight

 What’s New in the 2026 Pilot Grant Cycle

 For the 2026 cycle, we took what we’ve learned and refocused this round of pilot grants to specifically address health outcomes.
+We opened applications in three specific areas:

 Healthcare